Cloudy2900/Cloudy29/README.md

-This project is to showcase time series data handling in R and financial risk management approach for estimating share price value-at-risk and Expected shortfall.
+This project is to showcase time series data handling in R and financial risk management with statistical approach for estimating share price value-at-risk and Expected shortfall.

 ``` r